Kingxukai/linux/Documentation/networking/mac80211-injection.rst

  * IEEE80211_RADIOTAP_VHT

-   VHT mcs and number of streams used in the transmission (only for devices without own rate control).
+   VHT mcs and number of streams used in the woke transmission (only for devices without own rate control).
 Also other fields are parsed

    flags field